equinor/EIT-hub/docs/design/communication.md

 * UI to backend websocket connection.
 With a minimal of protocol.
 * Backend to device websocket connection.
 With a minimal of protocol.
 * Use azure iot only for setting up websocket connection.
-* Libraries on UI, backend, device to abstracts away the connection.